 2.2.
 Crystal properties of the minerals precipitating in y-SBF

 The crystals formed in the y-SBF were analyzed to determine their phase, morphology, and elemental composition.
-On day 1, the minerals exhibited irregular shapes resembling “chunks” without well-defined crystal facets and were composed of aggregates of sub-micrometer particles (Figure 1 A).
-Similar chunks were observed on days 3 and 7.
-The FTIR spectra show characteristic peaks of carbonated apatite, specifically the v4 PO43- (563, 604 cm-1), v3 PO43- (1040, 1109 cm-1), v1 PO42- (957 cm-1), and v2 CO32- (878 cm-1) peaks (Figure 1 B).
-Furthermore, Energy-dispersive X-ray spectroscopy (EDS) analysis was employed to determine the elemental composition of the minerals.
-The Ca/P ratio demonstrates a transition from a calcium-deficient apatite on the first day (Ca/P=1.5) to a more stoichiometric apatite on the seventh day (Ca/P=1.7) (Figure 1 A, Figure S1 A).
-The minerals contain trace amounts of other elements, such as Mg, Na, and Cl.
+On day 1, the minerals exhibited irregular shapes resembling “chunks” without well-defined crystal facets and composed of aggregates of sub-micrometer particles (Figure 1 A).
+Similar lumps were observed on days 3 and 7.
+The FTIR spectra showed characteristic peaks of carbonated apatite, specifically the v4 PO43- (563, 604 cm-1), v3 PO43- (1040, 1109 cm-1), v1 PO42- (957 cm-1), and v2 CO32- (878 cm-1) peaks (Figure 1 B).
+Furthermore, energy-dispersive X-ray spectroscopy (EDS) analysis was employed to determine the elemental composition of the minerals.
+The Ca/P ratio demonstrated transition from a calcium-deficient apatite on the first day (Ca/P=1.5) to a more stoichiometric apatite on the seventh day (Ca/P=1.7) (Figure 1 A, Figure S1 A).
+The minerals contained trace amounts of other elements, such as Mg, Na, and Cl.
 As the carbonated apatite that spontaneously precipitated from y-SBF was similar in crystal phase, composition, and morphology to the mineral observed in pathological breast cancer calcifications, we moved forward to inhibiting its formation.